NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Extinction Curse/Dyzallin Shraen.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Attack of Opportunity|Attack of Opportunity (Special)]]"
     desc: "`pf2:r`  Dyzallin can use Attack of Opportunity when a creature within his reach uses a concentrate action, in addition to the usual trigger.
-He can disrupt triggering concentrate actions, and he disrupts actions with a successful attack roll, not just a critical success.\n\n* * *\n"
+He can disrupt triggering concentrate actions, and he disrupts actions with a successful attack roll, not just a critical success.\n* * *\n\n**Trigger** A creature within the monster's reach uses a manipulate action or a move action, makes a ranged attack, or leaves a square during a move action it's using.\n* * *\n\n**Effect** The monster attempts a melee Strike against the triggering creature.
+If the attack is a critical hit and the trigger was a manipulate action, the monster disrupts that action.
+This Strike doesn't count toward the monster's multiple attack penalty, and its multiple attack penalty doesn't apply to this Strike."

   - name: "Mirror Rejuvenation"
     desc: " (divine) When Dyzallin is destroyed, necromantic energies rebuild his body inside the mirror in his laboratory over the next 1d10 days.\n\nHis re-forming body is visible in the mirror, but the mirror can't be destroyed while he is re-forming unless a [[Spells/Consecrate|Consecrate]] ritual is first cast upon it.
 Once Dyzallin's rejuvenation is complete, he steps out of the mirror."